 In January 2006, we modified the fuel surcharge on domestic air services by reducing the index used to determine the fuel surcharge by 2%.
 The air fuel surcharge was subject to a maximum cap of 12.50% through June 4, 2006.
 Effective June 5, 2006, we reduced the index by another 2% and no longer applied a cap to the air fuel surcharge.
-This fuel surcharge continues to be based on the U.S. Energy Department's Gulf Coast spot price for a gallon of kerosene-type jet fuel.
+This fuel surcharge continued to be based on the U.S. Energy Department's Gulf Coast spot price for a gallon of kerosene-type jet fuel.
 Based on published rates, the average fuel surcharge on domestic air products was 14.02% in 2006, as compared with 10.23% in 2005.
-Additionally, the UPS Ground fuel surcharge continues to fluctuate based on the U.S. Energy Department's On-Highway Diesel Fuel Price.
+Additionally, the UPS Ground fuel surcharge continued to fluctuate based on the U.S. Energy Department's On-Highway Diesel Fuel Price.
 Based on published rates, the average fuel surcharge on domestic ground products was 4.13% in 2006, as compared to 2.86% in 2005.
 Total domestic fuel surcharge revenue increased by \$542 million in 2006, due to higher jet and diesel fuel prices, volume growth, and the modifications to our fuel surcharges noted above.
 These fuel surcharges are used to provide some protection against the increased fuel expense that we incur due to higher fuel prices, as well as the increased purchased transportation expense which is also affected by higher fuel prices.

 U.S. Domestic Package operating profit increased \$430 million, or 9.6%, for the year, and the operating margin increased by approximately 50 basis points to 16.2%.
 This increase was primarily a result of the revenue growth described previously, combined with efficiencies from leveraging our integrated ground and air networks.
-The 2006 operating profit for our U.S. Domestic Package segment was negatively impacted by a tentative settlement of a class action litigation (see "Contingencies" section below), which resulted in an \$87 million charge to expense.
+The 2006 operating profit for our U.S. Domestic Package segment was negatively impacted by the settlement of a class action litigation (see "Contingencies" section below), which resulted in an \$87 million charge to expense.
+Operating profit for this segment was positively affected as a result of lower expense associated with our self-insurance accruals for workers' compensation claims, automotive liability and general business liabilities in 2006 compared with 2005.